 Company recognized revenue of \$3.6 million and \$5.7 million, respectively, and as of December 31, 2022 and 2021, the Company recorded deferred revenue of \$39.3 million and \$34.4 million, respectively, in connection with the Genentech Collaboration Agreement.
 In June 2022, Genentech exercised the second Expansion Option to add an additional Genentech Collaboration Program, which triggered a \$10.0 million payment to the Company under the Genentech Collaboration Agreement.
-The Company exercised judgment and concluded that the exercise of the second Expansion Option is accounted for as a continuation of an existing contract as the customer decided to purchase additional goods and services contemplated in the original contract, and as such, the additional arrangement consideration of \$10.0 million received pursuant to the option exercise together with the amount originally allocated to the Expansion Option.
-The arrangement consideration was allocated to the separate performance obligations on the same basis as the initial allocation of the Genentech Collaboration of the Genentech.
+The Company exercised judgment and concluded that the exercise of the second Expansion Option is accounted for as a continuation of an existing contract as the customer decided to purchase additional goods and services contemplated in the original contract, and as such, the additional arrangement consideration of \$10.0 million received pursuant to the option exercise together with the amount originally allocated to the Expansion Option material right of \$3.5 million is allocated to the underlying goods and services associated with the Expansion Option.
+The arrangement consideration was allocated to the separate performance obligations on the same basis as the initial allocation of the Genentech Collaboration Agreement.